 As you develop data pipelines on Astro, Astronomer recommends running and testing your DAGs locally before deploying your project to a Deployment on Astro.
 This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astro CLI.

-Run a project locally
+Run a DAG with

 Test DAGs with the Astro CLI